Other Champions

 Gold and Glory Sweepstakes

 The Gold and Glory Sweepstakes was the showcase race of the Colored Speedway Association.
 Founded in 1924, the CSA was created to give black drivers, who were barred from racing in the AAA, an opportunity to race.
 The 1924 Gold and Glory Sweepstakes was the inaugural race for the series, and the Sweepstakes remained the circuit's main event.
 Most Sweepstakes events were held at the Indiana State Fairgrounds in Indianapolis, although it was moved a couple of times to Walnut Gardens Speedway, a 1/2 mile track about 12 miles away.
 Charlie Wiggins was the series' biggest star, winning at least 17 CSA events as well as being the only multiple winner of the Gold and Glory Sweepstakes.
 The series came to an end after the 1936 season, when economic issues from the Great Depression and the loss of the series two biggest stars, Wiggins and Bobby Wallace, to injury was too much to overcome.
-The races should be thought of more as Formula Libre, "run what you brung" type events as opposed to proper Champ Car races, as many of the cars were home-built specials.
-There were however a good number of true Champ Cars that had earlier raced in the Indianapolis 500 that made their way to the Gold and Glory Sweepstakes.
+The races should be thought of more as Formula Libre, "run what you brung" type events as opposed to proper Indy Car races, as many of the cars were home-built specials.
+There were however a good number of true Indy Cars that had earlier raced in the Indianapolis 500 that made their way to the Gold and Glory Sweepstakes.

 Gold and Glory Sweepstakes Winners